JarinGleb/CsvFastParser/README.md

 # CsvFastParser
-Csv parser with using LINQ and FileStream
+Fast Csv parser with using LINQ and FileStream